hpcleuven/VscDocumentation/source/accounts/pageant.rst

       You can now open as many PuTTY sessions as you like without having to type your passphrase again.

-Pageant provides your credentials to other applications (such as PuTTY, NoMachine, FileZilla, MobaXterm) whenever you are prompted for your identity.
+Pageant provides your credentials to other applications (such as PuTTY, FileZilla, MobaXterm) whenever you are prompted for your identity.

 Stopping Pageant